-- (1) Pursuant to section 93.4 of the Land Act, the following objectives are established as land use objectives for the purposes of the Forest and Range Practices Act, and apply to the landscape units shown on the map attached as Schedule 1. - (2) In accordance with section 5 of the Land Use Objectives Regulation (B.C.
+- (1) Pursuant to section 4(1) of the Haida Gwaii Reconciliation Act, the following objectives are established as land use objectives for the purposes of the Forest and Range Practices Act, and apply to the landscape units shown on the map attached as Schedule 1. - (2) In accordance with section 5 of the Land Use Objectives Regulation (B.C.
 Reg.
-357/2005), subsection 9 (2) of this Order is disclosed as being in conflict with the objective made in section 10 of the Forest Planning and Practices Regulation (B.C.
+357/2005), subsection 9(2) of this Order is disclosed as being in conflict with the objective made in section 10 of the Forest Planning and Practices Regulation (B.C.
 Reg.
-14/2004) under the Forest and Range Practices Act, for the area shown on the map attached Schedule 1, since this Order applies to all culturally modified trees modified prior to 1920, within the area shown in Schedule 1. - (3) This Order establishes land use objectives in accordance with section 93.4 of the Land Act, and does not define, amend, recognize, affirm, deny or limit the aboriginal rights, aboriginal title, or treaty rights of the Haida Nation and does not relieve the Province of any obligation or duty to consult and accommodate the Haida Nation. - (4) Results or strategies specified in a forest stewardship plan may apply to more than one objective contained in this Order.
+14/2004) under the Forest and Range Practices Act, for the area shown on the map attached as Schedule 1, since this Order applies to all culturally modified trees modified prior to 1920, within the area shown in Schedule 1. - (3) This Order establishes land use objectives in accordance with section 4(1) of the Haida Gwaii Reconciliation Act, and does not define, amend, recognize, affirm, deny or limit the aboriginal rights, aboriginal title, or treaty rights of the Haida Nation and does not relieve the Province of any obligation or duty to consult and accommodate the Haida Nation. - (4) Results or strategies specified in a forest stewardship plan may apply to more than one objective contained in this Order.